About Salmagundi West

 Whether you are interested in oddities, curiosities and antiques or not, Salmagundi West is worth checking out.
 The staff are friendly and more than happy to chat about the paranormal stories Salmagundi West has given birth to.

-You’ll find Salmagundi West at 321 West Cordova, Vancouver British Columbia.
-Check out their Facebook page for opening hours and to plan your visit.
+You’ll find the former Salmagundi West store at 321 West Cordova, Vancouver British Columbia.

 If you enjoyed this article and want to check out other haunted places in Vancouver, take a look at my blog on the Fairmont Hotel’s Lady in Red.